TheJumpCloud/jcapi-go/README.md

   jcapiv2 "github.com/TheJumpCloud/jcapi-go/v2"
 )
 ...
+// instantiate the API object for the group of endpoints you need to use
-// instantiate the API object: userGroupsAPI = jcapiv2.NewUserGroupsApi()
+// for instance for user groups API: userGroupsAPI = jcapiv2.NewUserGroupsApi()

 // set up the API key:
 userGroupsAPI.Configuration.APIKey["x-api-key"] = YOUR_API_KEY

-// make an API call:
-userGroup, apiResponse, err := userGroupsAPI.GroupsUserGet(your_group_id, "application/json", "application/json")
+// make an API call to retrieve a specific user group by id: userGroup, apiResponse, err := userGroupsAPI.GroupsUserGet(your_group_id, "application/json", "application/json")
 ```